 Business class on Thai Airways is always a pleasant experience, and with the airline being a partner of Star Alliance, the amenities available allow you to have an even more enjoyable voyage.

-From elegant lounge access such as the new Air New Zealand lounge in Melbourne Airport, and complementary spa services, to angled flat beds and excellent customer service—Royal Silk Business Class on Thai Airways is a pleasant surprise for anyone who wants to journey with this carrier overseas.
+From elegant lounge access such as the new Air New Zealand lounge in Melbourne Airport, and complimentary spa services, to angled flat-beds and excellent customer service—Royal Silk Business Class on Thai Airways is a pleasant surprise for anyone who wants to journey with this carrier overseas.

 But for those of you who have yet to fly aboard this airline in business class, here’s a detailed glimpse of what you can expect.

 When you fly business class on Thai, you are automatically given a free pass to almost any Star Alliance lounge in the airport you’re in.
 Nonetheless, if you do decide to use the carrier’s Royal lounges, you will have access to VIP rooms, private areas, a-la-carte dining, workstations, sleeping rooms and shower suites.
 For those who are in Bangkok’s Suvarnabhumi Airport, you can enjoy a complimentary 30-minute massage at the award-winning Royal Orchid Spa (availability is based on a first-come, first-serve basis).